tonitoar/tonitoar.github.io/README.md

 ## 1. Description
 This portfolio serves as a personal showcase and interactive resume, allowing visitors to:
-- Learn more about me and my approach to web development,
+- Learn more about me and my approach to web development
-- See my skill set at a glance,
+- See my skill set at a glance
-- Explore my completed projects, and
+- Explore my completed projects
-- Contact me directly.
+- Contact me directly

 It is designed to be both visually appealing and informative, with animated visuals, an intuitive layout, and responsive design elements to ensure a seamless user experience on any device.